-Water them regularly, but avoid overwatering
+Water them regularly, but avoid over watering

 Proper watering is key when it comes to growing juicy, delicious tomatoes.
 Watering regularly helps to keep the soil moist and provides the plant with vital hydration.
 Lack of water leads to limited fruit set and fewer tomatoes as the plant tries to conserve water resources.

-However, be careful not to overwater, as this can lead to problems such as leaf mold or blossom end rot.
+However, be careful not to over water, as this can lead to problems such as leaf mold or blossom end rot.
 To ensure your tomato plants receive enough water without being overdone, try sticking your finger into the top inch of the soil.
 If it feels dry, it’s time to water.

-Fertilize them at the right time
+Fertilise them at the right time

-Did you know that fertilizing your tomato plants at the wrong time or too often can actually reduce the number of fruits they set?
+Did you know that fertilising your tomato plants at the wrong time or too often can actually reduce the number of fruits they set?
 That’s because too much nitrogen, while essential for leaf and stem growth, can hinder fruit development.

 When transplanting your tomato plants, be sure to remove any flowers that have already set fruit.
-This may seem counterintuitive, as more flowers often mean more fruit.
+This may seem counter intuitive, as more flowers often mean more fruit.